Dr. Black, Mr. Hyde: Likeness to King Kong

-Whether intentional or not, Crain’s depiction of Pride is very much like that of the original King Kong character.
+Crain’s depiction of Pride is very much like that of the original King Kong character.
 Pride is constantly trying to tip-toe the line of space between black and white, where he struggles to maintain footing in both worlds.
-Pride’s struggle is cognizant of King Kong’s in how Pride must navigate his own divide between the “white affluent areas around UCLA and sections of Watts inhabited by a black underclass."
+His struggle is cognizant of King Kong’s in how he must navigate his own divide between the “white affluent areas around UCLA and sections of Watts inhabited by a black underclass."

 As Pride navigates between two spaces and two sides throughout the entire film, the ending is a scene directly taken from King Kong.
-As Pride climbs the Watts Towers, he is wailing and crying as police are shining bright searchlights on him.
-Rather than the biplanes that attempt to kill King Kong, Los Angeles Police use helicopters to shine bright lights on Pride as they eventually shoot him, leading to Pride's subsequent fall to his death.
+He climbs the Watts Towers, he is wailing and crying as police are shining bright searchlights on him.
+Rather than the biplanes that attempt to kill King Kong, Los Angeles Police use helicopters to shine bright lights on him as they eventually shoot him, leading to his subsequent fall to his death.